uvaai/pdp/exam/practice/oefen_pdp.md

     ['The', 'so', 'far', 'in', 'the', 'the', 'was', 'has', 'a', 'lot', 'of', 'and', 'as', 'a', 'bad']

-Hint: You can split a text into a list of words using the `.split()` method.
+Hint: You can split a text with spaces into a list of words using the `.split(' ')` method.

 # 3. Water of life